RobbinBouwmeester/tRPredictionOverview/README.md

 # File and folder structure
 	./

-Contains 4 different directories with all the data, scripts, models and figures used in the manuscript.
+Contains 4 different type of directories with all the data, scripts, models and figures used in the manuscript.
 The folders are numbered in the order they should be executed to replicate all the experiments.

 ##################################################################################